Banana Cream Cheesecake

 • Preheat oven to 325°F.

-• Combine the crust ingredients in a medium bowl and press the mixture into the bottom and up the sides of a 9-inch springform pan.
+• Combine the crust ingredients in a medium bowl.
+Press the mixture into the bottom and up the sides of a 9-inch springform pan.

 • Bake the crust for 10 minutes, then set aside to cool.